Heamalathapradeeba/Mortgage-Calculator-Project/README.md

-This project has mortgage calculations with various mortgage input and output calculations like Amortization, Loan Amount, Interest, Interest Savings.

-Major Angular Design patterns used here is:
+This project uses Angular Design patterns and angular core features like:
 1. Structural Directives - ngFor and ngIf
 2. Angular Forms
 3. Component
 4. Custom Directives
+5. Dependency Injection

+This project has mortgage calculations with various mortgage input and output calculations like Amortization, Loan Amount, Interest, Interest Savings.

 # MortgageCalculatorProject